|

 Q: What is the cost of antimatter?

-A: Producing antimatter is extremely expensive, with estimates putting the price of one gram of antimatter at billions of euros.
+R: Producing antimatter is extremely costly, with estimates placing the price of one gram of antimatter at billions of euros.

-A: The main challenges include production in very small quantities, the preservation of antimatter, and the need for advanced technologies for its study.
+R: The main challenges include production in very small quantities, conservation of antimatter, and the need for advanced technologies to study it.

 Q: Does antimatter have practical applications?

-A: While the use of antimatter is still in the research stage, it could potentially play a role in future technologies, including in the field of energy or medical imaging.
+R: Although the use of antimatter is still in the research stage, it could potentially play a role in future technologies, including in energy or medical imaging.

 Q: What happens when matter and antimatter meet?

-A: When matter and antimatter meet, they annihilate each other, releasing an immense amount of energy according to Einstein’s famous equation, E=mc².
+R: When matter and antimatter meet, they annihilate each other, releasing a tremendous amount of energy according to Einstein’s famous equation, E=mc².